Do you think you know all incredible german shepherd facts?

 The German Shepherd has so many exemplary qualities that it is difficult to put just one finger on one.
 The list of great qualities could fill many books.

-Here are some German Shepherd Facts has conquered the hearts, minds, and fantasies of dog lovers from generation to generation:
+Here are some German Shepherd Facts that has conquered the hearts, minds, and fantasies of dog lovers from generation to generation:

 Many dog owners like to claim their dog’s intelligence.
 But German Shepherds are really intelligent, even in comparison with other really clever breeds.
 The German Shepherd took third place in the assessment of 100 different breeds by more than 200 judges of the American Kennel Club according to their intelligence.

-These dogs are easy to educate and good to train, which could explain why so many of them show up in police and customs.
+These dogs are easy to educate and good to train, which could explain why so many of them show up in police and army.
 According to scientists, German shepherd dogs are at least as smart as a 2-3-year-old child when it comes to understanding language, and they can handle numbers almost as well as a 4-5-year-old.

 German Shepherds Facts #2: World War I made the German Shepherd famous.

 The soldiers deployed in the First World War were deeply impressed by the loyalty, persistence, and intelligence of the most common German military dog.
-This admiration is one of the main reasons why the German shepherd dog became a very common dog in Britain.
-This fact probably also contributed to the fact that the German Shepherd dog became as popular in the United States as it is today.
+This admiration is one of the main reasons why the German Shepherd Dog became a very common dog in Britain.
+This fact probably also contributed to the fact that the German Shepherd Dog became as popular in the United States as it is today.

 In a paradoxical twist, however, the same war that made the dog so popular made the “German” part of the name rather unpopular.
-So the German shepherd dog was called Alsatian Wolfhound in parts of Great Britain and in other countries.
+So the German Shepherd Dog was called Alsatian Wolfhound in parts of Great Britain and in other countries.

-German Shepherd Facts #3: The bite of a German shepherd dog is very strong
+German Shepherd Facts #3: The bite of a German Shepherd Dog is very strong

 An animal bite is usually measured in pounds per square inch or PSI, which is the strength of the bite.
 Tail and Fur recently reported that a tiger shark has a bite force of 325 and a grey wolf a PSI of 406.
 In comparison, the bite of a German shepherd dog is somewhat weaker, but still very strong: about 238.